 Fashionable and Fun!

 We'll call this a pixie-bob, it retains elements of both designs.
 Technically it sits on the bobbed side of the fence, imagine it with a central parting and not tucked behind the ears.
-Ear-length, resting there with a bounciness that only a pixie-bob can create.
-Combine this length with layering and side-swept bangs, tuck some hair behind the ears and pull a bit forward and you have a pixie bob combination.
+Ear-length, resting there retaining a bounciness only a pixie-bob can create.
+Combine length, layering, and side sweeps.
+Tuck some wisps behind the ears and pull a bit forward and you have a pixie bob combination.

 Bangs can have a skater-boy look, for any woman who isn't afraid to bend the gender norms.
-No need to fire up your straighteners to fiddle with bangs.
+No need to fire up straighteners to tinker with bangs.

 Since this is a touch masculine, you might want to stay light on the make-up.
 Your best bet is to pick something that looks natural and keep it subtle.
-Pick colors to complement your natural look.
+Pick colors to complement a natural look.
 Think Peggy from Madmen, instead of Taylor Swift.
-Let's face it, you're beautiful anyway, so why would you want to do anything more than accentuate your perfection?
+Let's face it, you're beautiful, so why do anything more than accentuate perfection?

-If you love spending time on your looks you have a whole new world of clothes and accessories.
+Love spending time on presentation?
+Find a whole new world of clothes and accessories.
 If you're a little lazier in the looks department, have no fear!
-This could be a get-up-and-go haircut that saves you tons of time that you could spend eating, sleeping, and binge-watching box-sets.
+Has potential to be a get-up-and-go haircut that saves you tons of time that you could spend eating, sleeping, and binge-watching box-sets.

 Soft Takes a Whole New Meaning.

 A daring, fascinating choice.
-The bangs have an adorable choppy, teenage aura, both cutesy and bold.
+The front sections have an adorable choppy, teenage aura, both cutesy and bold.
 For a mysterious/angsty look, dark heavy makeup is a fine companion.

 An uneven look, which is part of its boldness.
 Not everyone can pull off asymmetry.
-Think of this one as asymmetry light, to dip your toe in.
+Consider this one asymmetry light, to dip a toe in.
 Clippers created the lower portions.
 Unusual colors like red, (pictured) blue and purple work well, although it can look cool no matter what.

 In the example above, her hair is not its natural color, but the muted chestnut is civilized.
-Quite a subtle color, which mixes well with the whole ensemble.
+Quite a subtle color, which mixes the whole ensemble nicely.
 The top is short and blunt cut.
-Suits long, and square faces, and works with the buzzed sides and short bangs.
+Suits long, and square faces, and accompanies those buzzed sides and blunt front section.
 How do you accessorize this?
 You do whatever the heck you want.

-Combine interesting colors of make-up, pink-and-blue goes well, as well as the almost make-up free example pictured.
-Goes with fun jewelry and loud colors.
+Combine interesting colors of make-up, pink-and-blue goes well, including the almost makeup free example pictured.
+Enhances fun jewelry and loud colors.
 Your wardrobe may start to revolve around how you wear your hair.
-So mix it up, and make every day its own story!
+Mix it up, and make every day its own story!

 Highlighted Mop Top.

-Pixie elements, with wispy sections around the ears, transform with accessories.
-Experiment with waves and textures to add delicate details.
-Trimmed at the sides, it still looks bouncy and full volume.
+Pixie elements, wispy sections around the ears, transformed by accessories.
+Experimental waves and textures add delicate details.
+Trimmed at the sides, it still retains bounce and full volume.
 As a starting point grow into a bob or shorten back to a cropped pixie.

-A polished design, like the middle ground between a pixie and a bob with bounce and body.
+A polished design, like the middle ground between a pixie and a bob, demonstrates bounce and body.
 The crown has height but is slick and the sides are even.
 The interesting highs and lows create a nice depth and dimension to otherwise plain blonde locks.
 Next, much shorter bangs.

 Sixties Retro Blonde Pixie.

 Be careful when using pomades and waxes.
-A little bit goes a long way and overdoing it can make your hair greasy and spiked.
+A little bit goes a long way and overdoing it can make things greasy and spiked.
 The pixie is great for straight hair but as awesome in curly hair, as actress Keri Russell proved.

-Kept off the Face With a Pink Ribbon.
+Kept off the Face by a Pink Ribbon.

 Wear a bow and/or a headband.
-The pink goes with the sweetness and the bleached blonde.
-You could also put it up with pins and clips.
+The pink sets off the sweetness of bleached blonde.
+You could also use pins and clips top put it up.
 Other accessories could include cute novelty items like ponies or cupcakes, to suit the vibe.
 Length terminology is a matter of interpretation, here past the jawline is on the medium side but expectations differ so this and similar lengths appear.
 Try an interesting new braid on for size or miniature pigtails.

 The model wears doll-like makeup.
-She's wearing quite a bit of blush and some noticeable mascara and eyeliner.
-A super-chic idea that ties in well with the girly, fairly-like quality.
-Soft, pastel colors would complement these tones even with raven coloring, you could pull off hipster glasses and a fluffy shirt.
+She's wearing an abundance of blush and some noticeable mascara and eyeliner.
+A super-chic idea that blends the girly, fairly-like qualities.
+Soft, pastel colors would complement these tones even in contrast to raven coloring, you could pull off hipster glasses and a fluffy shirt.

 Go a little wild and try blue or purple or even a soft pink would look fantastic!
-The bangs are versatile with layering, let them fall in front of your face for cool Myspace angled photos.
+The bangs are rendered versatile by layering, let them fall in front of your face for cool Myspace angled photos.

 A large proportion of the mass of locks here is in the bangs.
-If you ignore the bangs we have a standard pixie.
+If you ignore the front hem we have a standard pixie.
 There's no point ignoring them though since they are so integral.
-It's actually hard to tell where the bangs end and the hairstyle begins, and that's what's so fun about this look.
+It's actually hard to tell where the bang section ends and the hairstyle begins, and that's what's so fun about it.

 If your forehead is prominent, you could part far over to conceal that.
-If your eyes your main focus, put your part closer to the middle and show them off.
+If peepers are your favored focus, part closer to the middle and show them off.
 Feeling mysterious today?
 Set your style accordingly!
-The streaks are pretty casual and go well with a bookish or mousy vibe, that doesn't mean you have to be boring!
+The streaks are pretty casual and exude a bookish or mousy vibe, that doesn't mean boring!
 Bill Gates was a huge nerd, but he still got arrested as a teenager!
 You can enjoy looking like a librarian and living like a criminal mastermind.

 Get flames.
-This definitely sports a fierce and provocative essence!
-Choose to ruffle the fringe creating volume, use a little spray and comb with your fingers will achieve this.
-This funky pixie will compliment a more rugged street fashion, what sets it apart from other pixie versions is the longer sections.
+Definitely sporting a fierce and provocative essence!
+Choose to ruffle the fringe creating volume, a little spray and finger-combing will achieve this.
+Funky pixies compliment more rugged street fashions, what sets them apart from other pixie versions is the longer sections.

 The ruffled top and red-orange color add pizzazz to this short eye-catching style.
 Sleeked back for a more sophisticated appearance or leave natural and loose for the messy 'out of bed' look.
 Go to the next section or through this one again in case you missed anything.